lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The prepended identifiers are encoded in CBOR and thus self-delimiting.
 They are sent in front of the actual EDHOC message to keep track of messages in an EDHOC session, and only the part of the body following the identifier is used for EDHOC processing.
 In particular, the connection identifiers within the EDHOC messages are not impacted by the prepended identifiers.

 The application/edhoc media type does not apply to these messages;
-their media type is unnamed.
+their media type is application/edhoc+cbor-seq.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
 In this case the CoAP Token enables correlation on the Initiator side, and the prepended C_R enables correlation on the Responder (server) side.